-There are a lot of benefits to a business selling invoices overseas, but there can also be a lot of financial risks as well.
+There are a lot of benefits to a business selling receivables overseas, but there can also be a lot of financial risks as well.
 It is important to fully understand the risks and how they may affect your business before selling overseas.

 Export Finance is ideal if your business has customers overseas who have extended payment terms, or you experience issues collecting payments when exporting abroad.
 When you receive an order to supply goods or services to a buyer overseas, you can ask to be paid up front – at the time the buyer places the order, or before the goods and services are delivered if you need time to make the goods.